-The farm is generally too popular with walkers to be stalked, and only a management cull is taken.
+The farm is generally too popular with walkers to be stalked, and no deer are culled.
 Deer management is therefore a minor consideration, and there are no particular issues with them.
-The FE cull on neighbouring ground tends to control numbers in the general area.
+The FLS cull on neighbouring ground tends to control numbers in the general area.